Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

     ansible-galaxy collection install checkmk.general

-Additionally, this role needs the Python module `netaddr`.
+Additionally, this role requires the Python module `netaddr` on the controller.
 Please make sure it is installed on your system and available for Ansible.

 ## Role Variables